kubernetes-sigs/kueue/keps/1834-copy-labels-into-workload/README.md

 ## Implementation History

 * 2024-04-08 First draft

 ## Drawbacks

 With this KEP some workload objects that previously succeeded could fail to be created if such workload is based on a pod group with mismatched labels  (i.e., pods in the same pod group having different label values for some label key that should be copied).
-This will only happen if a user explicitely configure this label key to be copied.
+This will only happen if a user explicitly configures this label key to be copied.

 ## Alternatives